Rikanishu/rdr/README.md

 ---

-**rdr** is a news reader application like Google Reader or Feedly that allows to getting updates and reading publications from sources that support news feeds technology (RSS 2.0 or Atom 1.0).
+**rdr** is a news reader application like Google Reader or Feedly that allows you to get updates and read publications from sources that support news feeds technology (RSS 2.0 or Atom 1.0).